 If insuring a vehicle, it means any driver of your vehicle holding a valid driver license is insured.
 You don’t have to worry about switching drivers on a long road trip.
 You can read more about what a valid driver license is in How to Drive in New Zealand.

 Choose a duration of cover

-Not all backpackers travelling in New Zealand stay for a whole year, so it’s ideal that there are some New Zealand vehicle insurance companies out there offering cover for shorter duration than the usual one year.
+Not all backpackers travelling in New Zealand stay for a whole year, so it’s ideal that there are some New Zealand vehicle insurance companies out there offering cover for a shorter duration than the usual one year.
 Companies like BackpackersMotorInsurance.com offer insurance in intervals of three, six, nine and 12 months, keeping prices lower by only paying what you need to.

 Choose a vehicle insurance company